herb-mc/extra_enchants/README.md

 - *Ender* - On fully charged shot: teleport to arrow hit location

 - *Explosive* - On fully charged shot: arrows explode on contact

+- *Strong Draw* - Drawing is slower, but arrows deal much more damage

 #### Crossbow